LinkWellNodes/Documentation/docs/knowledgebase/faq/Chainlink-Operators.md

 ### How much does it cost to run a Chainlink node?

-The infrastructure costs required to run a secure, reliable, mainnet Chainlink infrastructure can be daunting to many - and will typically be on the order of **$1,000 USD / month** per mainnet chain.
+The infrastructure costs required to run a secure, reliable, mainnet Chainlink infrastructure can be daunting to many - and will typically be on the order of **$1,500 USD / month** per mainnet chain (or even more, in the case of a professional oracle services team with a rigorous <a href='/services/direct-request-jobs/Service-Level-Agreement'>SLA</a>).

 The expenses paid by a Chainlink node operator typically include: